earcam/io.earcam.unexceptional/src/site/markdown/about.md

 * Regarding methods declaring `throws Throwable` and `catch` statements catching `Throwable`.
 These have just been marked with only `//NOSONAR` in the source, as ordinarily this is a code smell.
 * Bugs in Sonar (or the wide collection a libraries it leverages).
 These have been marked with `//NOSONAR and some explanation`.

-At time of writing I've switched to SonarQube 6.4, and now have 26 more false positives - both tiring of adding `//NOSONAR blah blah` and trying to be a good OSS citizen - created a SonarQube JIRA account, only to find you [cannot create SonarQube issues](http://sonarqube-archive.15.x6.nabble.com/How-to-create-Jira-issues-td5034356.html) only report via mailing list (fair enough, very widely used project must get a lot of spam issues).
+At time of writing I've switched to SonarQube 6.4, and now have 26 more false positives - both tiring of adding `//NOSONAR blah blah` and trying to be a good <abbr title="Open-Source Software">OSS</abbr> citizen - created a SonarQube JIRA account, only to find you [cannot create SonarQube issues](http://sonarqube-archive.15.x6.nabble.com/How-to-create-Jira-issues-td5034356.html) only report via mailing list (fair enough, very widely used project must get a lot of spam issues).